Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 such as text input, message display, selection from a set of choices and selection of a file from the platfrom's file system.
 Modes are pushed onto and popped off the mode manager.
-This file (modalwx.cpp) also contains a mode of operation designed for editing the source code for a Modal app.
+This file (ModalWX.cpp) also contains a mode of operation designed for editing the source code for a Modal app.
 At present it only implements source code navigation features.
 Source code editing, codebase compilation and debugging features will be added